March 25, 2026

 Without a protective frame, motorcyclists are susceptible to fractures in the legs, arms, ribs, pelvis, and collarbone.
 Crush injuries can lead to chronic pain, nerve damage, and in severe cases, amputation.
 Internal organ damage from the forceful impact of a collision may not be immediately apparent, making prompt medical evaluation after any motorcycle crash critical.

-How Do Motorcycle Accident Claims Differ from Car Accident Claims?
+How Are Motorcycle Accident Claims Different from Car Accident Claims?

 If you have been in a car accident before, you might assume the claims process works the same for motorcycles.
 It does not.
 There are several critical differences that directly affect the value and strategy of your motorcycle accident claim.